neopragma/dnmusic/clues-example-3.md

 ![](images/william-tell-1.png)

+Notice we never go all the way to _fortissimo_ even though the music is marked _fortissimo_.
+In context, that would be overkill and we would risk breaking tempo, missing notes, or sounding rough.

 We have to change slide directions three times on the way up, but the distances are minimal.
+We've chosen slide positions that avoid long distances when we change direction.

 We'll use a relaxed, flexible slide technique instead of trying to jam the slide precisely into position for each individual note (see [Trombone Posture](trombone-posture.md)).